tyler-frazier/wicked_problems/src/syllabus.md

 “As a member of the William and Mary community, I pledge on my honor not to lie, cheat, or steal, either in my academic or personal life.
 I understand that such acts violate the Honor Code and undermine the community of trust, of which we are all stewards.”

 # Accessibility, Attendance & Universal Learning
 William & Mary accommodates students with disabilities in accordance with federal laws and university policy.
-Any student who feels s/he may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2509 or at sas@wm.edu to determine if accommodations are warranted and to obtain an official letter of accommodation.
+Any student who feels s/he may need accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2509 or at sas@wm.edu to determine if accommodations are warranted and to obtain an official letter of accommodation.
 For more information, please see www.wm.edu/sas.

 I am committed to the principle of universal learning.
 This means that our classroom, our virtual spaces, our practices, and our interactions be as inclusive as possible.
 Mutual respect, civility, and the ability to listen and observe others carefully are crucial to universal learning.
 Active, thoughtful, and respectful participation in all aspects of the course will make our time together as productive and engaging as possible.